gpaolino/MERNapp/README.md

   }
 }

-Save the file and restart nginx using the following command sudo systemctl restart nginx
+Save the file and restart nginx using the following command: sudo systemctl restart nginx